(A guest blog by Sustainable Jungle)

 4. Lower Environmental Impact

 Choosing eco friendly activewear means a better environmental footprint.
-One important thing is that no microplastics are released from organic sportswear.
 Organic fibers and those grown without intensive chemical fertilizers and pesticides are crucial as these types of farming chemicals are causing a rapid loss of biodiversity.
 And farmers hold the key to preserving biodiversity.
 But you can’t have sustainable farming unless you’re willing to pay farmers enough to fund it.
 The more ethical, the more sustainable, and vice versa.
 It’s all connected.

 At the end-of-product-life level, sustainable fabrics are also better for the environment.
 Remember 90% of activewear is made from plastic.
 And that can’t biodegrade…ever.
 The only good end-of-life outcome for synthetic fibers is if they are recycled, but considering the textile recycling is so bleak, it’s not a realistic solution.